zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-032.png)

-3. You may be asked for the database credentials<br>
+3. You may be asked for the database credentials
 If so, select the **Named** radio button, choose the default credential using the `DMS_ADMIN` username and click [**Continue**]

     ![](./images/dms-033.png)